3 items to know about your STEP system, from CUD’s Joe Fisher

 - If any problem with your STEP system occurs, call CUD first.

 - CUD is responsible for maintenance of the system.
-Customers will sometimes call a plumber only to learn that the tank needs pumping, and the customer is then charged for the plumber’s service call.
+Customers will sometimes call a plumber only to learn that the tank needs pumping, as professional service is useful, but finding a decent plumber can be difficult.
+Be sure to check online reviews before deciding to work with a company.